 Does this sound like you?
 What in it calls to you?
 How do you see our paths crossing?

 We invite you to share some of those thoughts with us, and ask that you fill out the application here.
 After you answer those few questions, you’ll get follow-up from a group convener who will help the group set a first meeting date.
 They we’ll all get in the room together and see where we are taken.

-Our work together in this first round will unfold organically, establishing a up to a dozen groups through the fall and winter starting in October/November 2018.
+Our work in this second round will unfold organically, establishing a up to a dozen new groups through the fall and winter starting in October 2019.
 Where it goes from there, and how we build a loving and powerful nonviolent movement is up to all of us.
 We would love to be on that journey with you.